greenelab/deep-review/all-sections.md

 [@AQ3N6Ayw].

-Another approach to drug design is to train character-based RNNs on large collections of molecules, for example, ChEMBL, [@x1nE5icc] to first obtain a generic generative model for drug-like compounds [@8LWFFeYg].
+Another approach to drug design is to train character-based RNNs on large collections of molecules, for example, ChEMBL [@x1nE5icc], to first obtain a generic generative model for drug-like compounds [@8LWFFeYg].
 These generative models successfully learn the grammar of compound representations, with 94% [@1EayJRsI]